 1. All ITF funding, industry sponsorship, other sources of financial contribution and project income received during the project period should be credited to the project account and ought to be used for offsetting actual project expenditure.
-After completion (or termination, as the case may be) of the project, the lead applicant shall return to the Government all unspent funding contributed by the Government, all residual project income and interest income in the project account, and any other income under IP rights benefit sharing (if any) as set out in the project agreement.
+After completion (or termination, as the case may be) of the project, the lead applicant shall return to the Government all unspent funding contributed by the Government, project income, interest income, and any income under IP rights benefit sharing (if any) as set out in the project agreement.